bfrgoncalves/ANI_Calculator/README.md

 # Example of usage

-`python ANI_calculator.py -d Haemophilus_influenzae -o output -c False -t ANIm`
+`python ANI_calculator.py -d Haemophilus_influenzae -o output -t ANIm`

 Downloads all the *fna* files from *Haemophilus influenzae* and then runs the *ANIm* method.
 The results will go to the *output* directory.